 - You receive customer orders, which will then be forwarded to your 3PL provider.

 - The fulfillment center team picks the ordered items from storage for packing.

 - The shipping carrier accepts the ordered items and delivers them to the customer.

 The general process is similar to doing it yourself, but fulfillment centers do it at a larger scale to take the burden off your hands.
 Fulfillment centers are generally more experienced in fulfilling orders, so they can do it more efficiently.

 Fulfillment centers can process business-to-business (B2B) and business-to-customer (B2C) orders cost-effectively.
 B2B orders are usually shipped to the client’s shop or storage, while B2C orders are shipped to the customer’s residence.

 Understanding the Challenges of Online Stores

-Online stores provide customers with access to a wide range of products that they might not have access to in traditional brick-and-mortar stores, depending on their location.
+Online stores provide customers access to a wide range of products they might not have access to in traditional brick-and-mortar stores, depending on their location.
 By shopping online, consumers also can compare prices.
-Online shopping is about more than just finding the best price; however – it’s also about efficient shipping and an overall positive customer experience.
+However, online shopping is about more than just finding the best price; it’s also about efficient shipping and an overall positive customer experience.